rackerlabs/support-how-to/content/cloud-backup/best-practices-for-cloud-backup.md

 - **My backup or restore is slow.
 What can I do?**

-  If your backup or restore is encrypted, it will be especially slow.
+  If your backup or restore is encrypted, it is especially slow.
 Also, review the “Choosing what to back up” section for what you should *not* be backing up.
-The less there is to back up or restore, the faster the process will be.
+The less there is to back up or restore, the faster the process is.